abirbelkaroub/user_system/README.md

 -**Controller** → Handles application logic and user requests
 ##The operations flow

 ###Registration
-Controller verifies if the email exists already in the DB Model executes the insertion query .
+-Controller verifies if the email exists already in the DB -Model executes the insertion query .
-The password is hashed before storing it in the DB
+-The password is hashed before storing it in the DB

 ###Login
-Model verify the email, and the password is verified using ‘password_verify()’ Session variables are created after the successful authentication
+-Model verify the email, and the password is verified using ‘password_verify()’ -Session variables are created after the successful authentication

 ###Logout
-The session is destroyed and the user is redirected to the login page.
+-The session is destroyed and the user is redirected to the login page.

 ## Technologies Used